The City of Humboldt manages water and sewer services for the municipality.

 A water meter deposit is required before water and sewer services can be connected.
 This deposit varies with the size of the water meter required.
-Typically, most residents have a 5/8 inch meter; the deposit for this size is $140.
+Typically, most property owners have a 5/8 inch meter; the deposit for this size is $140.
+For tenants, the meter deposit is $250.
 This deposit is retained by the City unless the customer moves out of Humboldt.
 At this time, the deposit refund is applied against a final utility bill.
 For customers moving to a different property within Humboldt, there is a $20 transfer fee.

 Customers need to provide a valid Saskatchewan driver's license to set-up a utility account.